NoLieNoSean/NoNotes/content/Notes/DMAT_L14.md

 G_{x} & = \{ g \in G\ | \  x^{g}=x \}. \\
 \end{align}
 $$
-Note that counting the number of distinct colourings is equivalent to counting the number of orbits in the action of $G$ on $\mathbb{C}$.
+Note that counting the number of distinct colorings is equivalent to counting the number of orbits in the action of $G$ on $\mathbb{C}$.

 From the [[ALG2_L9#Orbit-stabilizer theorem|Orbit-stabilizer theorem]], we have
 $$